SDG 15 - Life on Land - 2.2. Monitoring IUCN and other conservation species - Hungarian University of Agriculture and Life Sciences

 Climate change: not even common species can survive

-In collaboration with Pilisi Parkerdő Zrt., MATE’s Department of Zoology and Ecology at the Institute of Wildlife Management and Nature Conservation is examining the long-term impact of climate change on the ringed flycatcher population.
+In collaboration with Pilisi Parkerdő Ltd., MATE’s Department of Zoology and Ecology at the Institute for Wildlife Management and Nature Conservation is examining the long-term impact of climate change on the ringed flycatcher population.
 This study, spanning over four decades, reveals concerning shifts in breeding patterns and survival rates, even for common species like the flycatcher.
 Findings suggest that without intervention, ongoing climate changes could severely affect these populations.
+Learn more here: